 This course is a study of infant and toddler care.
 Emphasis is on brain development and its implications for caring for infants and toddlers.
 Planning and teaching strategies as they relate to child development, curriculum and environment are included in the course.
-(3/0)
+Prerequisite: RDG 100 or appropriate placement scores.(3/0)